to associate letters with their sounds

 - I am able to identify letters with their sounds.

-- I am able to use pictures to show an idea.
+- I am able to attempt to follow words from left to right.

 - I am able to write or copy writing.